sthagen/mandiant-flare-floss/doc/installation.md

 This is good, because it is easy for us to modify files and see the effects reflected immediately.
 But be careful not to remove this directory unless uninstalling FLOSS!
+If you encounter the error `ERROR: Project has a 'pyproject.toml' and its build backend is missing the 'build_editable' hook.`, please ensure that you have upgraded to the latest versions of pip and setuptools.

 - Install FLOSS: